thammegowda/572-hw1/deduplication/README.md

 - **Initial_Image_Count** - The number of images before the algorithm runs
 - **Final_Image_Count** - The final number of images after deduplication
 - **Images (OPTIONAL)** - If you choose, the program can conveniently put the deduplicated (and duplicate) images into an output folder

+##Caveats

+**Exact is faster than Near**

+Near deduplication is slower due to the fact that it leverages the tika-py module to get metadata.
+The tika py module makes http calls to a local server so this slows down processing time a little bit.
+If you ran exact deduplication and near dedup in parallel, the exact would finish quicker.